BaptisteHubert/poc-automated-tests-web-app/docs/analysis-and-testing.md

 1. A browser tab is launched, with the url of mute.
 2. A document is opened.
-    - An editor is accessible, with various
+    - An editor is accessible
-    - The signaling server is accessible after a second
+    - The signaling server is accessible after a few seconds
 3. Text is written on the document
 4. Another browser tab is launched, with the url of the previous document.
     - The document is opened.